-Leonid Feller is a litigation partner in the Chicago office of Kirkland & Ellis LLP, where he concentrates his practice in all areas of complex litigation, white-collar criminal defense, and appellate litigation.
+Leonid Feller is a litigation partner in the Chicago office of Kirkland & Ellis LLP, where he concentrates his practice in all areas of complex litigation, white collar criminal defense, and appellate litigation.

 Before rejoining Kirkland in 2011, he served as an assistant U.S. attorney in Detroit for five years.
 While there, he prosecuted a broad range of white-collar, violent organized crime, national security, and child exploitation offenses.

 cum laude, in 2000, where he was awarded the Irving Oberman Memorial Award.
-He clerked for Judge David A. Nelson, U.S. Court of Appeals for the Sixth Circuit.
+He clerked for The Hon.
+David A. Nelson on the U.S. Court of Appeals for the Sixth Circuit.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home